internet-identity-labs/react-ic-ii-auth/README.md

 ## ⚠️ DEPRECATED ⚠️

-use our npm package [@internet-identity-labs/react-ic-ii-auth](https://www.npmjs.com/package/@internet-identity-labs/react-ic-ii-auth) insead which is part of the [NFID-SDK](https://github.com/internet-identity-labs/NFID-SDK)
+use our npm package [@internet-identity-labs/react-ic-ii-auth](https://www.npmjs.com/package/@internet-identity-labs/react-ic-ii-auth) insead, which is part of the [NFID-SDK](https://github.com/internet-identity-labs/NFID-SDK)

 ---